Responsible Conduct of Research (RCR) Online Course (Epi 201)

 Lo, Bernard.
 Ethical Issues in Clinical Research: A Practical Guide.
 Lippincott Williams & Wilkins, Jun 3, 2009 -292 pages.
 ISBN 078178817X, 9780781788175

 This book helps researchers to resolve the ethical dilemmas that can arise at any stage in clinical research.
 In addition to explaining pertinent regulations and laws, Dr. Lo helps investigators understand the gaps and uncertainties in regulations, as well as situations in which merely complying with the law may not fulfill ethical responsibilities.
 Most chapters include real-life examples that the author walks through, discussing the salient issues and how to approach them.
 This book can be used in courses on research ethics that are required or encouraged by major NIH grants in academic health centers.

 - View recorded lectures

 - Actively participate in at least one case study discussion each week

-The following case studies were explored in the 2012 course.
+The following case studies have been explored in recent RCR courses.
 Each year several new case studies are substituted to keep the course current and relevant.

 - Use of Neonatal Blood Samples for Research